Thermodynamics of quantum oscillators: Theory

 where $c^i_k$ is defined as

 For each time coordinate $i$, we now perform the "space" rotation.
 The matrix $Q^i$ to diagonalize writes

 where $\mathbb{I}$ is the identity matrix and $M$ the symmetric matrix given by \be M =

 \ee In the absence of coupling, all eigenvalues of the matrix are positive.
-In physical applications where the coupling terms do not destabilize the system, this property remains valid.
+In physical applications where the coupling terms do not destabilize the system (vibrations around a local minimum), this property remains valid.
 Accordingly, we assume throughout that all eigenvalues remain positive.
 Let $\Omega^2_{gk}$ denote the eigenvalues of the $M$ matrix and $S_{kl}$ the corresponding transformation matrix.
 The transformed variables are expressed as

 The eigenvalues of the matrix $Q^i$ will be denoted as $\nu^i_k$; they are given by

 The diagonalization of the quadratic form, $P^i$ leads to

 where $u^i_k$ is defined as